List of fake news websites: Satire

-Numerous websites have been created by companies that contain satirical or news parody content that is intended to be or has been designated by fact-checkers as fake news.
+Numerous websites have been created by companies or individuals that contain satirical or news parody content that is intended to be or has been designated by fact-checkers, journalists or researchers as fake news.

 Troll farms

 Examples of countries with troll farms that have been confirmed or suspected to be involved with fake news website networks include Cambodia, Ghana, North Macedonia, the Republic of Georgia, and Russia.

 User-generated fake news

 The following table lists websites that have allowed users to generate their own hoaxes that appear in the form of news articles.
 While the stated purpose is for users to prank their friends, many of the resulting false stories have spread on social media and have led to harassment.